 Get-Service seclogon

-How to Run an App as Different User from File Explorer?
+How to Run Apps as Different User from File Explorer

-The easiest way to run an application on behalf of another user is to use the Windows File Explorer GUI.
-Just find an application (or a shortcut) you want to start, press the Shift key and right-click on it.
+The easiest way to run an application under another user is to use the Windows File Explorer GUI.
+Just find an application (or a shortcut) you want to start, hold the Shift key, and right-click on it.
 Select Run as different user in the context menu.

-In the next window, specify the name and password of the user under whose account you want to run the application and click OK.
+In the Windows Security window that appears, you need to specify the name and password of the user under whose account you want to run the application and click OK.

-Using the RunAs Command to Run a Program as Another User from CMD
+RunAs Command: Run a Program Under a Different User from CMD

-You can use the Windows built-in cli tool runas.exe to run apps applications as a different user from the command prompt.
+You can use the Windows built-in runas.exe CLI tool to run apps as a different user from the command prompt.
 The runas

-command also lets you to save the user’s password to the Windows Credential Manager so that you don’t have to enter it every time.
+command also allows you to save the user’s password to the Windows Credential Manager so that you don’t have to enter it every time.

 Open the command prompt (or the Run window by pressing Win+R).
 To start the Notepad.exe under the administrator account, run this command: